 On November 15, 1937, 424 Marlborough was acquired from Max Miller by Domenic Salvati and his wife, Genesia (DeBernardi) Salvati.
 In the deed, Max Miller included a proviso that, for a fifteen year period, the property could not be used for a drug store nor for the sale of chemicals and other drug materials.

 In May of 1938, Domenic Salvati applied for (and subsequently received) permission to remodel the building and convert it into a single-family dwelling and store.
 The plans included creating a new street-level entrance on Massachusetts Avenue for the store, adding a one-story bay to the south of the entrance, and installing plate glass show windows on the Massachusetts and Marlborough façades.
 They also included closing the original entrance on Marlborough, and creating a new entrance on Marlborough for the apartment, located to the west of the western bow.
 In June of 1948, he amended the plans to replace the proposed one-story bay on Massachusetts Avenue with a one-story flat-fronted addition, allowing a larger show window.
 The remodeling was designed by architect Michael J. Mastrangelo.
-Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-9).
+Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-9).

 In May of 1948, the Salvatis acquired 51 Massachusetts Avenue.